 10 Fascinating Historical Sites in Tonga(c) tongapocketguide.com

-Visit a monument just north of the airport runway in Lifuka, Ha’apai, to see the place where the captain and around half of the crew of the Port au Prince were massacred on 26 November 1806.
+Visit a monument just north of Ha’apai‘s airport runway on Lifuka to see the place where the captain and around half of the crew of the Port au Prince were massacred on 26 November 1806.
 The ship was a French ship, captured by the British and made into a privateer.
-It was the ship that William Mariner arrived in, who was an English writer who lived with Tongans for four years and gave a detailed account in The Tongan Islands, William Mariner’s account.
+It was the ship that William Mariner arrived, an English writer who lived with Tongans for four years and kept a detailed journal published as The Tongan Islands, William Mariner’s Account.

 More About Historical Sites in Tonga and Other Attractions